Oran7suzy/Coupling-model-with-tectonic-process-and-surface-process/README.md

 ---
 # 6. Citation
-If you use this model, please cite this repository (Zenodo DOI will appear here after release):
+If you use this model, please cite this repository:
+10.5281/zenodo.19654805

 ---
 # 7. Contact